Latest draft of a PDF version - with relevant Hebrew words in Hebrew letters - of this website comming soon.

 I welcome suggestions for new topics corrections of errors, or anything else.
 Your input is always welcome.

 This page is NOT intended to convert Christians away from their religion.
 Though some Jews disagree, I think Christianity is fine for Christians.
-It is not fine for Jews -- the Bible clearly says that G-d wants different things from different peoples.
+It is not fine for Jews--the Bible clearly says that God wants different things from different peoples.
 My hope for missionizing Christians who read this page is for them to understand some of these differences, and to learn that there are more interpretations of the Tanach than they have been taught, so they need not try to convert Jews.
-E-mail me if I'm wrong about what Christians believe -- but remember that Christians often disagree among themselves.
-Don't tell me that someone else's belief is not "really Christian" -- instead, tell that someone.
+E-mail me if you think I'm wrong about what Christians believe--but remember that Christians often disagree among themselves.
+Don't tell me that someone else's belief is not "really Christian"--instead, tell that someone.

 The Christian Bible is only occasionally referred to.
 Other countermissionary links such as the Jews for Judaism library and Drazin's "Their Hollow Inheritance" discuss the so called "New Testament" and Christianity in more detail.
 Most of these sources are less tolerant of Christianity than I am.